-I can skip and I can run, I can play games in the sun.
-I can hear and I can see,
+I can skip and I can run,

+I can play games in the sun.

-Lucky me!
+- I can hear and I can see, - Lucky me!
 Oh, lucky me!

-7. Listen to the dialogue and complete the table after it.
+8. Listen to the dialogue and complete the table after it.
 Then act out the dialogue with your partner.

-Buggy: Do you like sports?
+Mykhailyk: Do you like sports?

-Jane: Oh, yes, I do.
+Oh, yes, I do.
+Jane:

-Buggy: What sports do you like?
+Mykhailyk: What sports do you like?

-- Jane: I like to watch swimming, skating, and tennis, and I like to play volleyball, and I also do running and skiing.
-What about you, Buggy? - Buggy: Well, I like football.
+- Jane: I like to watch swimming, skating, and tennis, and I like to play volleyball.
+I go running and skiing.
+What about you, Mykhailyk? - Mykhailyk: Well, I like football.
 I watch it and play it.
-I also like to watch boxing and rowing (['rəuŋ] гребля).
-But I hate swimming and basketball. - Jane: Well, I don't like boxing.
-It's a dangerous (['dem(d)ʒ(ə)rəs] небезпечний) sport.
+I also like to watch boxing and rowing.
+But I hate swimming and basketball. - Well, I don't like boxing.
+It's a dangerous sport.
 And I hate hockey.
+Jane:

-plays/does likes to watch doesn't like/ hates
+plays/does likes to watch doesn't like/hates

 Jane

-Buggy
+Mykhailyk

-1. Listen and read the dialogues.
-Act them out in pairs.
+1. Listen to the dialogues.
+Give the titles.
+Act out in pairs.
 Make up one similar dialogue.

-🌗 Dialogue 1

-Buggy: Did you have a good time yesterday?
+Mykhailyk: [Did you have a good time yesterday?
 Jane: Yes.
 I enjoyed the party very much.
-Everyone was so excited.

-Buggy: What did you do at the party?

-Jane: Well, it began at four o'clock but I came later.
-We danced and played different games.

-Buggy: Did Jack play his violin?
+Everyone was so happy.
+Mykhailyk: \ What did you do at the party?
+Jane: \ Well, it began at four o'clock but I came later.
+We danced and played (different games.
+Mykhailyk: [Did Jack play his violin?
 Jane: Yes, he did.
 It was wonderful.
 Then his cousin from France called.

-Dialogue 2.

-- Buggy: Would you like to dance?

-- Jane: Oh, yes.

-- Buggy: What school do you go to?

-- Jane: I go to school number 25.

-- Buggy: Do you like your school?

-- Jane: Yes, it's a great place for me.
+Tom: Jane: Tom: Jane: Would you like to dance?
+Oh, yes.
+What school do you go to?
+I go to school number 25.
+Tom: Jane: Do you like your school?
+Jane.
+Yes, it's a great place for me.
 And what about you?
 Do you like your school?

-- Buggy: Well, not as much as you do, but I like it.

-- Buggy (two minutes later): Well, thank you very much for the dance.
+Tom: Well, not as much as you do, but I like it.
+Tom (two minutes later): Well, thank you very much for the dance.
+Jane: The pleasure was mine.

-- Jane: The pleasure was mine (мається на увазі: мені теж було приємно потанцювати).